At Pan Am Experience, diners relive the golden age of air travel

-LOS ANGELES Diners can relive the golden age of air travel at a Los Angeles restaurant that recreates the experience of flying with Pan Am World Airways in the 1970s.
+LOS ANGELES (Reuters) - Diners can relive the golden age of air travel at a Los Angeles restaurant that recreates the experience of flying with Pan Am World Airways in the 1970s.

 The "Pan Am Experience," designed by aviation themed film production company Air Hollywood, allows guests - dubbed 'passengers' - to step back in time to dine inside an exact interior replica of a Pan Am Boeing 747.